nielsenjared/nielsenjared.github.io/content/blog/algorithm-permutations/index.md

 Eh.

-We can add conditionals to catch edge cases and refactor it to look fancy.
+We _could_ add conditionals to catch edge cases and refactor it to look fancy.
 But hey!
 This is the last tutorial in this series and as they say, 'Done is better than perfect.`

 #### What is the Big O Of the Permutations Algorithm?